Dr. Ronald B. Standler

 - consulted to litigators since 1981 on scientific evidence,

-attorney in Massachusetts, who concentrates in higher-education law,
+attorney in Massachusetts, who concentrates in copyright law and

 On a personal note, my principal hobbies are writing parodies or satires, and